bryanvriel/jbao/README.md

-# jbao
+# What is `jbao`?

-Wrapper for jax-based machine learning tools
+`jbao` is a Python package containing classes and functions for wrapping `jax`- and `haiku`-based tools for machine learning and deep learning.
+The Chinese word "bao" means "to wrap", and steamed buns ("baozi") are delicious.